THE FALL ISSUE

 By Hadley Cress

 According to the Merriam-Webster dictionary, the definition of democracy is “government by the people: rule of the majority.”
 When looking at the candidates for the 2024 election, democracy doesn’t seem to have a chance.
+There are two main presidential candidates this year: Kamala Harris representing the Democratic party and Donald Trump representing the Republican party.

 By Isaiah Dada